Nozipho-Mth/My-HomeLab-Project/README.md

 # ☁️ Cloud HomeLab Setup (Amazon Free Tier)

-A hands-on guide of how I buildt and secured a home lab using AWS Free Tier with Amazon Linux, Ubuntu, and Windows VMs.
+A hands-on guide of how I built and secured a home lab using AWS Free Tier with Amazon Linux, Ubuntu, and Windows VMs.

 ---